-INDIANAPOLIS — The NCAA Division I Women's Tennis Subcommittee has selected the 64 teams and 16 first- and second-round sites for the 2021 NCAA Division I Women's Tennis Championship.
-Due to the health and safety protocols surrounding the pandemic, first- and second-round sites were selected from a group of 20 predetermined sites rather than awarded to strictly the top seeded teams.
-Seed was factored into the final determination of the sites, and matchups between conference opponents were avoided in the first two rounds of the championship.
+INDIANAPOLIS — The NCAA Division I Women's Tennis Subcommittee has selected the 64 teams and 16 first- and second-round sites for the 2023 NCAA Division I Women's Tennis Championship.
+Per NCAA policy, the top 16 seeds are guaranteed to host if a bid was submitted and criteria are met, and matchups between conference opponents were avoided in the first two rounds of the championship.

-First- and second-round competition takes place May 7-8 and features four teams playing in a single-elimination format.
-The winner of each site advances to the USTA National Campus in Orlando, Florida, where the 16 teams will compete for the national championship May 16-28.
-The event will be hosted by the University of Central Florida and the Greater Orlando Sports Commission.
+First- and second-round competition takes place May 5-6 and features four teams playing in a single-elimination format.
+The winner of each site advances to super-regional competition May 12 or 13.
+Each super-regional site will feature two teams playing a single-elimination format.
+The super-regional winners advance to the USTA National Campus in Orlando, Florida, where the eight teams will compete for the national championship May 17-20.
+This year’s event will be conducted jointly with the NCAA Divisions II and III Men’s and Women’s Tennis Championships and hosted by the University of Central Florida and the Greater Orlando Sports Commission.

 The matches shall be regulation dual matches.
 Three doubles matches consisting of six-game sets will be played for one team point, followed by six singles matches, each valued at one team point; played the best of three sets.
 No-ad scoring will be used and a seven-point tiebreaker (first to seven points, must win by two points) will be played at six-games-all.
 The team winning four or more team points advances in the championship bracket.

-Thirty conferences receive automatic qualification into the 2021 NCAA Division I Women's Tennis Championships.
+Thirty-one conferences receive automatic qualification into the 2023 NCAA Division I Women's Tennis Championships.
 Each conference and its automatic qualifier are listed below.

 ASUN – North Florida